woossi0/suite/docs/usermanual/source/webmaps/composer/tutorial/index.rst

 Composer tutorial
 =================

-This tutorial will show the basic uses of Suite Composer.
+This tutorial will show the basic uses of Composer.
 In this tutorial you will:

 * :ref:`Create a new project workspace <webmaps.composer.tutorial.workspace>`
 * :ref:`Add data and publish layers <webmaps.composer.tutorial.layers>`